Create Your Garden

 Where to Plant Daffodil Bulbs?

-• Most daffodils are winter hardy and can be grown in USDA Zones 3-9, except the Tazetta daffodils.
+Daffodils are hardy plants and thrive in USDA hardiness zones 3-9, except the Tazetta daffodils.
 Most Tazetta daffodils are not hardy to the more northern climates but are terrific performers in USDA Zones 5-9.
 This group includes the world-famous but tender paperwhites that can be grown outdoors in USDA Zones 8-11.

 How to Plant Daffodil Bulbs?